-Kristina Guison, who is an emerging sculpture / installation / performance artist, is our newest Hand Poke tattoo artist specializing in stick and poke tattoos.
+Kristina Guison, who is an emerging sculpture / installation / performance artist, is Hand Poke tattoo artist specializing in stick and poke tattoos.

 Kristina is an all-round great artist.
 She plays a number of traditional instruments, does amazing sculptures and on top of that is a very gifted tattoo artist.